nathemal/PuppetPanic/README.md

 # PuppetPanic

-This arcade game is being developed by The Sock Puppet Collective as part of the Game Production 1: Arcade Games course at Uppsala University, Campus Gotland.
+This arcade game was developed by The Sock Puppet Collective as part of the Game Production 1: Arcade Games course at Uppsala University, Campus Gotland.